ministryofjustice/hmpps-prison-offender-events/README.md

 The source set `testSmoke` contains the smoke tests.

-These tests are not intended to be run locally, but instead are run against a deployed application (as happens in the Circle build).
+These tests are not intended to be run locally, but instead are run against a deployed application (as happens in the Github actions build).

 For more information on the smoke tests see the project `dps-smoketest`.